valpackett/awesome-gtk/README.md

 - [Abiword](https://gitlab.gnome.org/World/AbiWord) - Word processor with features and a feel similar to older, more classic versions of Microsoft's Word `#c++` `#gtk3`.
 - [Eloquent](https://flathub.org/apps/re.sonny.Eloquent) - Proofreading software for 20+ languages, powered by LanguageTool standalone server `#gjs` `#gtk4` `#libadwaita`.
+- [Scriptorium](https://flathub.org/apps/io.github.cgueret.Scriptorium) - Text editor coupled with a plotting and formatting tool to provide writers with an environment to plan, plot, write and edit e-books `#python` `#gtk4` `#libadwaita`.

 ## Productivity